ALOE: Action-Level Off-Policy Evaluation for Vision-Language-Action Model Post-Training: Appendix

 \subsubsection{ALOE Actor}

-We use the $\pi_{0.5}$ flow-matching VLA model~\cite{pi05} as the policy backbone, containing approximately 3B parameters.
-Policies are fine-tuned end-to-end.
+We use the pretrained $\pi_{0.5}$ flow-matching VLA model~\cite{pi05} as the policy backbone, containing approximately 3B parameters.
+Policies are fine-tuned end-to-end with full parameters but vision encoders.
 At deployment, inference runs on a single RTX 4090 GPU.
 The control frequency is 30\,Hz, and manipulators operate under asynchronous control to reduce latency.